-This has been a year like no other.
+This COVID-19 era has been a time like no other.
 We know you have choices and want to thank you for placing your savings and trust in the Fund.
 While remaining nimble we will continue to prioritize the monthly distribution and to maintain an attractive allocation of capital to the four pillars of assets.
-Necessity is the mother of invention and we look forward to the operational innovations that will be created consequent to the COVID-19 crisis...and of course to the fair distribution of vaccines throughout 2021 and beyond.
+Necessity is the mother of invention and we look forward to the operational innovations that will be created consequent to the COVID-19 crisis...and of course to the continued fair distribution of vaccines throughout the rest of 2021 and beyond.